If you are anything like me, you probably have some venison in the freezer. The real problem is deciding how to prepare it.

 3) You will need to smoke the meat for roughly 1.5 hours per lb. of meat or until you reach 140°F internal temperature.

-I suggest you have a digital thermometer to check the temperature of your meat.
-Just a few degrees off with venison can affect the moisture and tenderness of the meat.
+I suggest you have a digital thermometer to check the temperature easily.
+Just a few degrees off with venison can affect the moisture and tenderness of it.

-4) After the meat is done, pull it out from the grill, wrap it in foil and throw a towel over the top.
+4) After the meat has reached the recommended internal temperature, pull it out from the grill, wrap it in foil and throw a towel over the top.

 Don't cut or serve it yet.
-You have to let it rest for 20 minutes, so the juices reincorporate into the meat.
+You have to let it rest for 20 minutes, so the juices reincorporate into it.

 The only difficulty we face is that our friends and extended family are not as enthusiastic about venison as we are, even though it is one of the healthiest meats out there.

-We have had to come up with ways to cook it that can appeal to everybody, and smoking deer meat method has been a big hit.
+We have had to come up with ways to cook it that can appeal to everybody, and smoking method has been a big hit.

 We hope your family and friends will enjoy it as much as we do.